Hung221/AspireApp/README.md

 1. run by testRunner.xml
 2. run by cmd "mvn clean test"
 # The report will be extracted in target/allure-json
-use the cmd "allure serve allure-json" to visualize the report Please refer to the attachment below for the test report:
+use the cmd "allure serve allure-json" to visualize the report, Please refer to the attachment below for the test report:
 ![image](https://user-images.githubusercontent.com/74232108/162586029-5e91ced0-ab63-4ec1-b78e-66c354da33b2.png)
 ![image](https://user-images.githubusercontent.com/74232108/162586053-f835e86f-7922-4858-83c2-70bd107661d5.png)